Milky Way (mythology): Armenian

 Ancient Armenian mythology called the Milky Way the "Straw Thief's Way".
 According to legend, the god Vahagn stole some straw from the Assyrian king Barsham and brought it to Armenia during a cold winter.
 When he fled across the heavens, he spilled some of the straw along the way.
-Similarly, in Assyrian Aramaic (Syriac), the Milky Way is called the ܫܒܝܠ ܬܒܢܐ shvil tivna, meaning the way of straw, or ܐܘܪܚܐ ܕܓܢܒ̈ܐ urẖa d’gannave, meaning the path of thieves.
+Similarly, in Assyrian Neo-Aramaic, the Milky Way is called the ܫܒܝܠ ܬܒܢܐ shvil tivna, meaning the way of straw, or ܐܘܪܚܐ ܕܓܢܒ̈ܐ urẖa d’gannave, meaning the path of thieves.

 Australian Aboriginal

-Aboriginal Australian peoples had a well-developed astronomy, with much of their mythology and cultural practices relating to the stars, planets and their motion through the sky, as well as using the stars to navigate the continent.
+Aboriginal Australian people had a well-developed astronomy, with much of their mythology and cultural practices relating to the stars, planets and their motion through the sky, as well as using the stars to navigate the Australian continent.

 The Kaurna people of the Adelaide Plains in South Australia see the band of the Milky Way as a river in the sky world.
 They called it Wodliparri (wodli = hut, house, parri = river) and believe that positioned along the river are a number of campfires.
 In addition, the dark patches mark the dwelling place of a dangerous creature known as a yura; the Kaurna call these patches Yurakauwe, which literally means "monster water".

+A group of Yolngu people from the Ramingining area in central Arnhem Land in the Northern Territory have a Dreaming story known as "Milky Way Dreaming".
+In this story, which relates to the land, two spirit beings in the form of female quolls attacked their husband.
+The husband becomes a glider possum, gathers his warriors, and returns to kill them with spears.
+The spirits of the quolls transform into a type of freshwater fish, but they are caught in the creek nearby by the husband's tribesmen and eaten.
+Their bones are collected by their brother, Wäk, aka the crow man, and put into a hollow log coffin.
+The Badurru Ceremony is performed and the coffin carried into the sky by the crow and his kin.
+The bones are then dispersed and form the Milky Way.

 Aboriginal groups from the Cape York region of Queensland see the band of light as termites that had been blown into the sky by the ancestral hero Burbuk Boon.

 Further south, the band of stars that comprise the Milky Way are seen as thousands of flying foxes carrying away a dancer known as Purupriggie.

 The Aranda or Arrernte people, who come from Central Australia, see the band of the Milky Way as a river or creek in the sky world.
 This stellar river separates the two great camps of the Aranda and Luritja people.
 The stars to the east of this river represent the camps of the Aranda and the stars to the west represent Luritja encampments and some stars closer to the band represent a mixture of both.

 In the Kimberley region of Western Australia, the Aboriginal people called the Milky Way "Iowara" and see in it the presence of a giant emu elongated.